xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

 5.4.2  Disabling these symbols does not affect the `New >` context menu.

-5.4.3  `bp.ui.graphics` is shipped as a JAR file, so this makes it harder (not very use friendly) for us to simply swap out one `plugin.xml` for another that has restricted UI.
+5.4.3  `bp.ui.graphics` is shipped as a JAR file, so this makes it harder (not very user friendly) for us to simply swap out one `plugin.xml` for another that has restricted UI.
 We would have to change the plugin to ship as a directory if we wanted the user to modify the plugin contents at all.